Kia7L/PAVLOV.SQUAD.STANDOUT.MORE/README.txt

 Just Place Anywere you want...
-Then Install ".REG" (registry) If you want you should Place "DLAX.CONFIG.fx" .fx(FILE) IN ROOT "C:\"
+Then Install ".REG|INSTALL" (registry) If you want you should Place "DLAX.fx|CONFIG" .fx(FILE) IN ROOT "C:\"
 Just cut or copy & paste....
 The .INF|Settings Are Angle Ratio recomondations...